Rohit-MyRG/Rohit-MyRG/README.md

 ## I'm a Student, Content creator and also a Software Developer !!

-- 🔭 I'm currently working on Web Development
+- 🔭 I'm currently working on web development as a self-employed person
 - 🌱 I’m currently learning about new technology and self discovery
-- 👯 I'm looking to collaborate with other technical freelancers
+- 👯 I'm looking to collaborate with technical freelancers
 - 🥅 2021 Goals: Contribute more to Open Source projects and Interns
 - ⚡ Fun fact: I love coding, traveling and nature